-much.
-It is quite stable around -0.46, and slightly decreases at the end of 2015 and the beginning of 2016, as well as in the last quarter of 2016.
+occupation as fixed at its level in 2014.
+Therefore, any change has to be addressed only to a variation in the composition of labor demand in terms of jobs.
+The RTI does not vary much.
+It is quite stable around -0.46, with a slight decrease at the end of 2015 and the beginning of 2016, as well as in the last quarter of 2016.
 The income measure shows a constant increasing pattern starting in the first quarter of 2015 and ending in the first quarter of 2016.
 The range is about 3,000 Swiss francs per year.

-The last two panels of figure 3 plot the total and the average number of job advertisements requiring IT and manufacturing skills.
+Panels E and F of figure 3 plot the total and the average number of job advertisements requiring IT and manufacturing skills.
 As a consequence of the reduction in the number of job postings in 2014, both measures show a declining pattern for the first six quarters.
 However, when moving to the average values two quite mirroring trends arise.
-IT skills are constant in the first half of the period and almost monotonically increase starting in the third quarter of 2015.
+The trend in IT skills is constant in the first half of the period and almost monotonically increases starting in the third quarter of 2015.
 Conversely, manufacturing skills show a mild decreasing trend in 2014 and decline more rapidly in 2015 and 2016.
-These changes in skill requirements, taken together with the increasing imports reported in figure 2 signal a potential transformation of the production functions of firms after the exchange rate shock, with a substitution between imported inputs and manufacturing skills.
+These changes in skill requirements, taken together with the increasing imports reported in figure 2 signal a potential transformation of the firms' production functions following the exchange rate shock, substituting imported inputs and manufacturing skills.
 I investigate this causal link further in the next section.